 We also want to find out what works best in the field

 We still lack information on brome species; particularly when they emerge in the field, what species are present and where in the field they are located.
 Understanding the weed will help us target the weaknesses in its lifecycle and improve cultural control.
 We want to know what has been tried and what is currently working for you.

-We plan to have an initial meeting after harvest and present the results we have so far.
-Hopefully our discussions will develop a plan for further on-farm research on aspects of control that are of concern for group members, these may include increasing the seed rate, using competitive crops such as hybrid barley, optimising the use of spring cropping, ploughing and headland management.
+By joining this field lab we hope that farmers will have the opportunity to have a better understanding of brome on their farm and how to manage it more effectively.
+This might include future on-farm research on aspects of control that are of concern for group members, such as increasing the seed rate, using competitive crops such as hybrid barley, optimising the use of spring cropping, ploughing and headland management.

 If you have any questions please email Laura.Davies@adas.co.uk or call for more details on 01954 268 321.